Code-Institute-Submissions/tourist-guide/README.md

 ## Credits

-- JavaScript Code snippets used for Maps, markers and clearing the markers from Go
+- JavaScript Code snippets used for Maps, markers and clearing the markers from Google
 - Gallery from bootstrap

 - The progress of sending email and some other technical skills used in modal was taken from